spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v1/advanced-usage/logging-model-events.md

 ## Disabling logging on demand

-You can also disable logging for a specific model at runtime.
+With `v1.16.0` and greater, you can also disable logging for a specific model at runtime.
 To do so, you can use the `disableLogging()` method:

 ```php
 $newsItem = NewsItem::create([